CAHPS Clinician & Group Survey

 The survey includes standardized instruments for adults and children that can be used in both primary care and specialty care settings.
 To customize their questionnaires, users can also add supplemental items, including a structured series of open-ended questions.
 Version 3.0 of the Clinician & Group Survey was released in July 2015.
 The legacy version—version 2.0—remains available.

-- Guidance on administering the survey, including sample letters and emails and a sample telephone script.
+- guidance on administering the survey, including a sample telephone script and sample letters, and

 Users of this survey may also want to consult the following guidance: